GuilhermeRossato/3D-Redstone-Simulator/README.md

 1. [three.js](https://threejs.org/) - Javascript 3D Library - Used to represent the world
 2. [Minecraft](https://minecraft.net/pt-br/) - by [Mojang](https://mojang.com/) - Inspiration
-3. Digital Circuit Logic, or [Boolean Algebra](https://en.wikipedia.org/wiki/Boolean_algebra) - The answer to "Why this?"
+3. Digital Circuit Logic, or [Boolean Algebra](https://en.wikipedia.org/wiki/Boolean_algebra) - What is it useful for